Family Floer superpotential's critical values are eigenvalues of quantum product by $c_1$: Introduction

 \subsection{Main result}

 Let $(X,\omega)$ be a symplectic manifold which is closed or convex at infinity.
 Let $\dim_{\mathbb R}X=2n$.
 Let $L$ be an oriented, spin, and compact Lagrangian submanifold satisfying the \textit{semipositive} condition that prohibits any nontrivial negative Maslov index holomorphic disk.
 In practice, a graded or special Lagrangian submanifold is always semipositive by \cite[Lemma 3.1]{AuTDual}.
+Note that $L$ is \textit{not} necessarily a torus.
 Given an $\omega$-tame almost complex structure $J$, we can associate to $L$ a superpotential function

 where we use the \textit{minimal model $A_\infty$ algebra}

 of the cochain-level $A_\infty$ algebra associated to $L$.
 Here we work over the \textit{Novikov field} $ \Lambda=\mathbb C((T^{\mathbb R}))$, $Y$ is a formal symbol, so $W_L\in \Lambda[[\pi_1(L)]]$.
 The reverse isoperimetric inequality \cite{ReverseI} ensures that $W_L$ converges on an analytic open neighborhood of $H^1(L;U_\Lambda)$ in $H^1(L;\Lambda^*)$.